 Ask your manager: “How long do I evaluate my performance?
 What is the typical format of an evaluation?”

 Why ?: So that you know how your boss approaches performance reviews.
-Others like the ongoing response like some are doing quarterly meetings.
-You will also know the best when asking for a promotion, promotion or transfer.
+Others like the ongoing response and some are doing quarterly meetings.
+You will also know the best when asking for a promotion, promotion, or transfer.

 Ask a classmate: “How well does the team come up with other departments in the company?
 What cross-sectional issues should you be aware of?”